lucyyyyyyy/nxbt/README.md

 ## Future Plans

 1. Allows for rebinding keys within the TUI and webapp
-2. Add a touchscreen input option for the webapp to enable input on smartphones
-3. Transition the webapp to a more maintainable React build
+2. Transition the webapp to a more maintainable React build
-4. Allow for recording macros from direct input within the webapp
+3. Allow for recording macros from direct input within the webapp
-5. Allow for replaying recorded input
+4. Allow for replaying recorded input
-6. Write a full testing suite

-### Plans that Need More Testing

-- Use mouse movement as right stick input

 ## Issues

 - Switching from the slow frequency mode on the "Change Grip/Order" menu to the full input report frequency is still a bit of a frail process.
 Some game start menus have a frequency of 15Hz but specifically only allow exiting by pressing the A button.
 The "Change Grip/Order" menu allows for exiting with A, B, or the Home button, however.
 - The webapp can sometimes have small amounts of input lag (<8ms).
+- Support for Switch 2 is currently inconsistent.

 ## Credits

 A big thank you goes out to all the contributors at the [dekuNukem/Nintendo_Switch_Reverse_Engineering](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering) repository!
 Almost all information pertaining to the innerworkings of the Nintendo Switch Controllers comes from the documentation in that repo.
 Without it, NXBT wouldn't have been possible.
+Thank you to the original creator of NXBT from which this updated project was forked.
+[Brikwerk/nxbt](https://github.com/Brikwerk/nxbt)

 ## License